 Raymond re-joined SOLGM in June 2014 taking on a new role, Sector Improvement Manager.
 He has spent most of the last 20 years in local government related roles, most recently with the Department of Internal Affairs.

 He describes his job as two-thirds providing assistance to the local government sector and one-third providing advice to central government on local government matters.
 His ambition is to help develop a Local Government Act that doesn’t require changes every 18 months.
 He asks that you wish him well with this task.

-Bex joined the team in September 2017 as our Accountant, and brings with her over 12 years of experience working in similar financial and administrative roles.
+Bex is our Manager, Finance and Administration and brings with her over 12 years of experience working in similar financial and administrative roles.

 Her background is in the implementation of financial accounting systems, the development of business processes, and establishing quality business analytics and monthly reporting.

 Bex has a passion for facts and figures and enjoys to providing seamless financial support to the SOLGM team.

 Jane is our Instructional Designer.
 Her background is in learning and development where she has held a number of roles in the government sector, including time as a self-employed contractor.
 Jane is passionate about instructional design, particularly in the digital e-learning space, and enjoys exploring new concepts and ways of doing things to engage learners.

 In her spare time Jane is busy providing a taxi service for her two teenagers!
 She also enjoys interior design and walking her two dogs Delilah and Gypsy.

 Amy joined SOLGM in July 2018 having recently returned to her hometown after spending the last decade working in marketing roles around New Zealand and a four year stint in Melbourne.